-Medical services in Korea are generally in high levels.
-Highly advanced medical fields in Korea include ophthalmology, spinal surgery, dentistry, plastic surgery, heart surgery and infertility treatment.
-With the rapidly increasing number of foreigners visiting or residing in Korea, more medical facilities have opened international clinics and have sought to provide medical services that best meet foreigners’ medical needs and global standards.
+Medical services in South Korea are generally in high levels.
+Highly advanced medical fields in South Korea include ophthalmology, spinal surgery, dentistry, plastic surgery, heart surgery and infertility treatment.
+With the rapidly increasing number of foreigners visiting or residing in South Korea, more medical facilities have opened international clinics and have sought to provide medical services that best meet foreigners’ medical needs and global standards.

-The National insurance system is provided for all Koreans in 2 categories being Workplace Medical insurance and Community Medical insurance for people who are not working.
+The National insurance system is provided for all South Koreans in 2 categories being Workplace Medical insurance and Community Medical insurance for people who are not working.
 Foreigners can also be subject for the National care system depending on their work visa type. (www.nhic.or.kr/english/main.html)

 Generally the National insurance will cover 60 to 70% of total medical payment.